-Atta flour is a type of Indian wheat flour ground with a stone mill called chakki.
-Chakki is a pair of stones in which one is stationary, and the other is rotating.
+Atta flour is an Indian wheat flour ground with a stone mill called chakki.
+Chakki is a pair of stones in which one is stationary and the other is rotating.
 The milling process generates a substantial amount of heat, which causes more starch damage than the roller milling method.
-It breaks the starch and releases added flavor while cooking with high heat, such as making chapati on the tawa.
-That is why chapati made with atta flour has the best flavor.
+It breaks the starch and releases added flavor while cooking at high heat, such as making chapati on the tawa.
+That is why chapati made with atta flour is better than other plain flour.

 Atta flour contains about 12% protein, which forms gluten during kneading and makes the dough stretchable.
-This property makes it easy to roll out the dough into thin pieces.
+This property makes it easy to roll the dough ball into thin pieces.